DA-Team-2/Diversity_in_Film_Application/README.md

 - An index page which sorts films by similarity scores only.
 - A Female Focused page that displays a graph of films directed by women and their corresponding budget and revenue, plus a table of similar films.
 - An International page which displays an interactive map of similar foreign language films.
 - A Low Budget page that displays films with budgets less than $15 million.
-Plus an explore page that allows users to view a table of the most popular and least popular low budget films.
+Plus an explore page that allows users to view a table of the most popular and least popular similar low budget films.

 Users can view and interact with our final application here: https://movies-ml.herokuapp.com/